inform-health-informatics/emap_documentation/technical_overview/Technical_overview_of_EMAP.md

 shown in Figure 3.
 This has proved popular with our users and feedback confirms it is faster and more intuitive than the generic approach.

+[//]: # (is everyone in the audience of this document aware what an entity-attribute-value approach is?
+If not it might be helpful to add a little explanation for it.
+Not sure whether that is best done as a figure or so.
+Similarly, can we expect that everyone reading this document knows what indexing is and joining, with reference to data that is?)

 ## Technologies used